elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------------------------
-| exit     | Force silent termination of a rule, aspect, program or driver
+| exit     | Force silent termination of a rule, module, program or driver
 | stop     | Interrupt a while loop and continue past repeat; keyword
 | skip     | Skip the rest of while block and continue from the beginning
 | fail     | Create error message if a condition is true else pass